EvanBG42/portfolio-site/about.md

 I've got a passion for technology and communication in all their aspects.
 I especially have an interest in developing assistive and accessible technologies.
 <br><br>
 My hobbies include programming, building computers, playing and designing video and board games, writing, and performing music.
 In high school, I was a member of three different choirs and had the opportunity to perform in two musicals.

+I've recently taken up running, and I look forward to where that will take me.
 </div>